Pavol Demitra: St. Louis Blues

 Injuries cut short Demitra's season in 2000–01 when he appeared in only 44 games with St. Louis.
 He scored 20 goals and 45 points to finish fifth in team scoring.
 He scored a hat trick and added two assists for a five-point game against the New York Rangers on 20 December 2000 in a 6–3 win.
 Less than a week later, on 26 December 2000, Demitra had another high scoring game, scoring two goals and four points against the Columbus Blue Jackets in a 5–0 victory.
 On 30 December 2000, Demitra suffered an injury, however, he came back with the team late in the season, and appeared in 15 playoff games, scoring two goals and six points.

 In 2001–02, Demitra was healthy, as he appeared in all 82 games for St. Louis, scoring 35 goals and 78 points to lead the team in scoring and finish seventh in the league scoring race.
 Demitra had a league high ten game-winning goals.
-He had a four-point night against his former team, the Ottawa Senators, on 27 November 2001, scoring two goals and two assists in a 4–2 victory.
+He had a four-point night against his former team, Ottawa Senators, on 27 November 2001, scoring two goals and two assists in a 4–2 victory.
 Demitra appeared in the 2002 NHL All-Star Game held in Los Angeles, California, however, he was held off the scoresheet in an 8–5 World win over North America.
 In the playoffs, Demitra appeared in 10 games, scoring four goals and 11 points.
 He had a four-point night against the Detroit Red Wings on 7 May 2002, scoring a goal and three assists in the Blues 6–1 victory.

 The 2002–03 was Demitra's most productive in the NHL, as he set a career high with 93 points, which placed him sixth in NHL scoring, as Demitra scored 36 goals and 57 assists in 78 games.
 He had a hat trick and a season high four points on 29 November 2002 in a 7–2 win over the Calgary Flames.
 In the playoffs, Demitra had two goals and six points in seven games.

 Demitra had a disappointing 2003–04 season, scoring 23 goals and 58 points, his lowest totals since his injury plagued 2000–01 season, in 68 games.
 In the playoffs, Demitra had a goal in five contests.
 This would be his final season with the Blues, as Demitra left the team fifth in franchise scoring with 493 points in 494 games.